stylify/web/content/docs/integrations/remix.md

 // This bundles all CSS into one file
 // You can configure the Bundler to bundle CSS for each page separately
-// See bundler link bellow
+// See bundler link below
 bundler.bundle([
   { files: ['./app/**/*.tsx'], outputFile: './app/styles/stylify.css' },
 ]);